-Public-private partnerships typically involve the government granting a toll road concession to a privately owned singlepurpose entity which usually comprises a consortium of two or more companies.
+Public-private partnerships typically involve the government granting a toll road concession to a privately owned single-purpose entity which usually comprises a consortium of two or more companies.
 The private concessionaire will be responsible for the materialisation and financing of the toll road, and in return be given the right to collect toll receipts over the concession life.
 The Malaysian Highway Authority (Lembaga Lebuhraya Malaysia, or LLM) is the regulatory body overseeing all toll roads in Malaysia.

 There are two types of toll systems: open toll and closed toll systems.
 In the open system, vehicles are imposed a fixed tolling charge when passing through the toll plazas according to the type of vehicle.
-Most of the toll roads rated by MARC are based on the open system.
-In the closed toll system, vehicles are charged according to the distance travelled.
+Most of the toll roads rated by MARC Ratings are based on the open system.
+In the closed toll system, vehicles are charged according to the distance travelled

-In assessing the credit quality of toll roads, MARC adopts the project finance rating approach which focuses on analysing credit factors specific to toll roads.
-The most important Contact:
+In assessing the credit quality of toll roads, MARC Ratings adopts the project finance rating approach which focuses on

+Contact:

-Hafiza Abdul Rashid Vice President, Ratings hafiza@marc.com.my
+Hafiza Abdul Rashid Chief Rating Officer hafiza@marc.com.my